adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 }
 ```

-There's only one problem: the default test result printer is still in
+There's only one problem: the default out result printer is still in
 effect, so its output will mingle with the output from your minimalist
 printer.
 To suppress the default printer, just release it from the
 event listener list and delete it.
 You can do so by adding one line: